djhshih/mobsnvf/README.md

 ### Testing the Pipeline with Example Data

-This repository includes an `example-data` directory containing a sample BAM and VCF file, allowing you to perform a test run to ensure the pipeline is configured correctly.
+This repository includes an `example-data` directory containing a simple ffpe BAM and VCF file along with a matched normal, allowing you to perform a test run to ensure the pipeline is configured correctly.

 You can run the test using the following command from the root of the repository. **Remember to replace `/path/to/your/GRCh38.d1.vd1.fa`** with the actual path to your reference genome file.